+If an official announcement of the closure will also be communicated to the news media.
 Employees should not depend on the media as their sole source of information regarding closure of City facilities.
 If an employee has not been contacted by their supervisor within a reasonable time following the broadcast, they should contact the work area to confirm the closure.
-Supervisors are encouraged to have contact information for employees under their supervision updated and readily available.

-If one or more City facility is closed due to adverse weather or any emergency condition, regular employees who are not essential to continuing basic City operations, as determined by the employee's department based on the circumstances of the particular weather or other unplanned emergency event, will receive "administrative leave" for the time between closure of the facility and the end of the employee's normal working hours.
+If one or more City facility is closed due to adverse weather or any emergency condition, full-time and/or three-quarter time employees who are not essential to continuing basic City operations, as determined by the employee's department based on the circumstances of the particular weather or other unplanned emergency event, will receive paid "administrative leave" for the time between closure of the facility and the end of the employee's normal working hours.
 In the event of extended closure of one or more City facilities, determination of paid or unpaid leave time will be made by the City Manager.
 Employees who are essential to continuing basic City operations will receive normal compensation for hours worked when City facilities are closed due to adverse weather or any other emergency condition.

-Employees placed on "administrative leave" will be expected to be available and able to report to work if called and may be required to adjust their work hours in lieu of receiving "administrative leave".
-If administrative leave hours and hours worked during the work day exceed the employee's regularly scheduled work hours, administrative leave hours will be reduced.
+Employees placed on paid administrative leave will be expected to be available and able to report to work if called and may be required to adjust their work hours in lieu of receiving paid administrative leave.
+If paid administrative leave hours and hours worked during the work day exceed the employee's regularly scheduled work hours, administrative leave hours will be reduced.
 Any City employee could be designated as essential based on the needs of the City and the circumstances of the particular weather or other unplanned emergency.